 Baton Rouge, Louisiana is located on the eastern bank of the Mississippi River.
 It is the parish seat of East Baton Rouge Parish, the most populous parish in Louisiana.
 It is the state's second-largest city, following New Orleans, and it serves as the state's capital.
 Baton Rouge is home to about 202,236 residents, and its port is the 10th largest in the country.

 Baton Rouge is a beautiful city that balances deep southern charm and modern innovation.
 The city is known for its Cajun and Creole flavors as well as the renowned Louisiana State University.
 Baton Rouge is a city that has something for everyone, and its increasing population is proof if it.

 Baton Rouge has a cost of living rating of 90.4, putting it nearly 10% lower than the national average and about 3% higher than the state average.
 The city's cost of living makes it a desirable place to call home, but there is a lot that goes into this score.
-Here is everything to know about Baton Rouge's economy so you can decide if this beautiful city is right for you.
+Here is everything you should know about Baton Rouge's economy before deciding if this beautiful city is right for you.

 Housing in Baton Rouge